norgeous/game-off-2022/ideas.md

 - bugfix: improve one way platforms
 - bugfix: zombies should not be able to kill each other
+- only show the on-screen controls when touch is enabled
+- tell the desktop player they keyboard controls
 - more characters (optional extra)